ory/client-go/docs/ProjectRevision.md

 `func (o *ProjectRevision) UnsetKratosSelfserviceMethodsTotpEnabled()`

 UnsetKratosSelfserviceMethodsTotpEnabled ensures that no value is present for KratosSelfserviceMethodsTotpEnabled, not even an explicit nil
+### GetKratosSelfserviceMethodsWebauthnConfigPasswordless

+`func (o *ProjectRevision) GetKratosSelfserviceMethodsWebauthnConfigPasswordless() bool`

+GetKratosSelfserviceMethodsWebauthnConfigPasswordless returns the KratosSelfserviceMethodsWebauthnConfigPasswordless field if non-nil, zero value otherwise.

+### GetKratosSelfserviceMethodsWebauthnConfigPasswordlessOk

+`func (o *ProjectRevision) GetKratosSelfserviceMethodsWebauthnConfigPasswordlessOk() (*bool, bool)`

+GetKratosSelfserviceMethodsWebauthnConfigPasswordlessOk returns a tuple with the KratosSelfserviceMethodsWebauthnConfigPasswordless field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetKratosSelfserviceMethodsWebauthnConfigPasswordless

+`func (o *ProjectRevision) SetKratosSelfserviceMethodsWebauthnConfigPasswordless(v bool)`

+SetKratosSelfserviceMethodsWebauthnConfigPasswordless sets KratosSelfserviceMethodsWebauthnConfigPasswordless field to given value.

+### HasKratosSelfserviceMethodsWebauthnConfigPasswordless

+`func (o *ProjectRevision) HasKratosSelfserviceMethodsWebauthnConfigPasswordless() bool`

+HasKratosSelfserviceMethodsWebauthnConfigPasswordless returns a boolean if a field has been set.

 ### GetKratosSelfserviceMethodsWebauthnConfigRpDisplayName

 `func (o *ProjectRevision) GetKratosSelfserviceMethodsWebauthnConfigRpDisplayName() string`